-Why and When to Use Node.js in 2021
+Why and When to Use Node.js For Your Projects

 Building an ideal tech stack for a powerful, secure, and robust digital solution can be a rather challenging task.
 There are a variety of programming languages and frameworks that impact the efficiency of an application.
 Therefore, it’s essential to choose the right tech stack from the very start of an app development project.

 When it comes to developing eCommerce sites, messengers, streaming services, and others many software developers opt for Node js.
 But why is Node.js considered to be one of the best environments for building these kinds of apps?
 In this article, we look into the reasons why software developers prefer Node.js for building their apps and explain what other digital solutions Node.js is good for.

 This operating model allows executing operations asynchronously, proceeding with other requests instead of waiting for I/O operations to complete.
 As a result, the solutions developed on Node.js have a higher productive capacity and can handle more concurrent client requests than the apps with a multi-threaded blocking model.

 - A Package Manager for Node.js (npm)

 The npm contains more than 600,000 open-source and free packages from simple libraries to full-fledged frameworks that can significantly accelerate application development.
 Besides that, this package manager helps software developers to better structure and organize their codes.